flowerfine/flinkful/README.md

 #### `RestClient`

-Thankfully, Flink provides `RestClient` for runtime web-ui access internally.
+Thankfully, Flink provides `RestClient` for runtime web-ui access internally and Flinkful help people access cluster and job status by `RestClient` easily.

+User can explore Flinkful what to do on `flinkful-rest-client` module.

 ## Next Flinkful